kdunee/quizgen/README.md

 - `--T`: Specifies the target number of questions to retain.

-### Importing to Anki
+### Importing to Anki (Optional)

-To import questions into Anki as flashcards:
+To import questions into Anki as flashcards (requires CSV output from "Converting Questions to CSV"):

 ```bash
 python import_to_anki.py --input-dir path/to/csv/files --root-deck-name "Root Deck Name"